kaya3/console-app-js/README.md

     editorText: 'This is the text you will search in by default.', });

-app.println("This app will count how many times the word occurs in a text.");
+app.println("This app will count how many times a word occurs in a text.");
 app.println("To edit the text, press Ctrl-E. Press Ctrl-R when you have finished editing.");
 ```